Online estate agents have hit some hard times.

 5 Reasons Why Fixed-Fee Online Estate Agents Are Here To Stay

-So, let’s take a look at some of the major reasons why fixed-fee estate agents are not going away any time soon.
+So drawing from our own experience, let’s take a look at some of the major reasons why fixed-fee estate agents are not going away any time soon.

 1) There’s A Demand For Paying A Fixed Upfront Fee